thinlizzy/Caya/HOWTO.md

 ### Surface

-A Surface is a class that wraps a `<canvas>` element and includes a renderer.
-A global surface is instantiated when the game first runs and is available to all game states.
+Surface is a class that wraps a `<canvas>` element and includes a Render.
+A global surface is instantiatedon the main canvas element when the game first runs and is available to all game states.
 You can instantiate your own surfaces to pre-render graphics.
 This is useful for optimizing expensive graphic calls.

 To create a Surface object:
 ```JavaScript